Divorce Modification in Florida

 Post Divorce Modifications

-Another basis upon which Travis Walker Law may be able to modify your divorce agreement may be a “supportive relationship” of your former spouse with a new partner.
+Another basis upon which The Law Offices of Travis R. Walker, P.A. may be able to modify your divorce agreement may be a “supportive relationship” of your former spouse with a new partner.
 Marriage doesn’t necessarily have to be part of that picture.
 A supportive relationship includes a close relationship that meets some, but not necessarily all, of many different factors that resemble traditional marriage.

 A partial list includes considerations such as: